Our approach to tackling youth mental health

 • 92 % report greater mental health and wellbeing

-Grow the power and resources to reach their potential
+Grow the resources to reach their potential

 • 94% feel able to express their thoughts as part of the creative process